 This 37-credit hour program is designed for candidates seeking certification in Teaching English to Speakers of Other Languages (Pre-K -12).
 Candidates are expected to demonstrate competency in each of the standards associated with the nationally recognized association of Teaching English to Speakers of Other Languages.
-The M.S.Ed. program assists graduates with a bachelor's degree in an approved subject area or concentration in completing the requirements for initial certification in New York State and for initially certified teachers who are completing their master's degree requirement for initial/professional in TESOL.
-The degree can also be applied to satisfy requirements for professional certification.
+The M.S.Ed. program assists graduates with a bachelor's degree in an approved subject area or concentration in completing the requirements for initial certification in New York State and for initially certified teachers who are completing their master's degree requirement for initial/ professional in TESOL.
 The prerequisite coursework for the TESOL program includes 12 credits in a language other than English; course work in foundations of education; human learning, development, and motivation and literacy (for candidates who do not enter with a current initial teaching certificate).

 EDU 539 Characteristics of Students

 with Exceptional Needs

 EDU 578 Foundations of Bilingual

 Education and TESOL

 EDU 579 Developing Literacy in

 English Language Learners

 through Multicultural

 Literature (ELL's)

 EDU 582 Curricular Applications in

 TESOL

 EDU 588 Assessment of ESOL

 Student Learning

 EDU 595 Introduction to

 Educational Research

 EDU 580 Language and Linguistics in

 the ESL Classroom

 EDU 581 Sociolinguistic Considerations

 in TESOL

 EDU 584 Content Area Methods for

 ESL Classrooms

 EDU 792 ESOL Teaching Practicum

 (candidates who do not hold

 an initial teaching certification

 must complete 2 practica)

-Professional Seminar in
+EDU 793 Professional Seminar in

+TESOL

-Comprehensive Portfolio
+EDU 799 Comprehensive Portfolio

+Advisement